EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-usar-react-fc-podria-ser-una-mala-practica/index.en.md

 - "typescript"

 coverImage: "images/react-fc-mala-practica.jpg"
-description: "In this post I talk about the reasons why some developers claim that React.FC is a bad practice in React and Typescript."
+description: "Using React.FC could be a bad practice and go against the explicit nature of Typescript due to its ambiguous way of dealing with children, of course is not the only way, there are better ways to deal with React components that have children."
 keywords:
 - "react"
 - "typescript"